philips/2016-LinuxCon-NA-CoreOS-A-Tutorial-on-Hyperscale-Infrastructure/README.md

 ## Kubernetes Services

-Port forwarding is fun, but this isn't terribly useful as no one outside of the cluster can reach our application.
+Earlier we used port forwarding to confirm the application was running.
+This is fun, but this isn't terribly useful as no one outside of the cluster can reach our application.
 Delete the deployment and lets try exposing a port:

 ```
 kubectl delete deployment guestbook